Unpackerr/unpackerr/examples/MANUAL.md

-unpackerr(1) -- Utility Unpack compressed files for importing by Sonarr and Radarr.
+unpackerr(1) -- Unpack compressed files for importing by Starr applications.
 ===

 SYNOPSIS